MasoudMiM/masoudmim.github.io/_posts/2024-06-14-transformers.md

 so for an input text "The cat sat" with tokenization ["The", "cat", "sat"], you ended up having a token-to-index mapping [0,1,2].

-Let's assume that your embedding matrix, $E$, is a matrix where each row corresponds to the embedding vector of a token in the vocabulary.
+Let's assume that your embedding matrix, $$E$$, is a matrix where each row corresponds to the embedding vector of a token in the vocabulary.
 Let's assume the embeddings are 3-dimensional, i.e. I can show each embedding with a vector with three components in the vector space.
 I am also going to assume some random values for the entries.
-Keep in mind that the embedding matrix $E$ is typically learned during the training of the model.
+Keep in mind that the embedding matrix $$E$$ is typically learned during the training of the model.

 $$E=\begin{bmatrix}